TeamUlysses/ulx/ulx_readme.txt

 v3.60 - *(01/27/13)*
 	* [ADD] "ulx jailtp" - A combination of tp <player> and jail <player> (Thanks HellFox).
 	* [ADD] "ulx resettodefaults" - Resets ULX and ULib config to defaults.
+	* [ADD] XGUI: Added ability to edit lower-level restrictions from a higher-level group.
 	* [CHANGE] ULX ban now supports restricting of time/string formats.
+	* [CHANGE] !teleport chat command is now also aliased as !tp.
+	* [CHANGE] XGUI: Utilizes ULib's more robust ID Targeting system.
 	* [CHANGE] XGUI: Controls added to utilize time/string formats and restrictions.
-	* [CHANGE] !teleport chat command is now also aliased as !tp.
+	* [CHANGE] XGUI: No longer duplicates ULX replicated cvars (ulx_cl_) due to ULib changes.
+Uses the regular ulx_ cvars directly.
+	* [CHANGE] XGUI: Supports new values for sv_alltalk.
+	* [CHANGE] XGUI: A few changes to update look and feel.
+Matches Derma/GWEN skin colors better in some areas.
+	* [CHANGE] XGUI: No longer retrieves sandbox limits from the web.
+Included with download.
 	* [FIX] Garry breakages in GM13.
 	* [FIX] An exclusivity bug in "ulx freeze" (Thanks infinitywraith).
 	* [FIX] A console bug when trying to ulx teleport another player (Thanks infinitywraith).